Spin Texture as Polarization Fingerprint of Halide Perovskites

 The significance of the spin texture is further realized when the ideal cubic structures of Fig. \ref{fig7} are relaxed to achieve the optimized orientations of MA molecule within the cubic environment.
 The DFT calculated spin texture are shown in the SI (Section - E, Fig. S3) and are replicated from the model Hamiltonian by tuning the field direction through $\gamma^i (i = x, y, z)$.
 This field direction agrees very well with that obtained through the polarization calculation using DFT.
-This suggests that the present model or its minor variations can be used to determine the polarized field direction through spin texture.
+This suggests that the present model or its minor variations can be used to determine the polarization field direction through spin texture.

-In conclusion, with an elegant minimal basis set based downfolded model Hamiltonian, taking into account the hopping interactions, atomistic and polarized field spin-orbit coupling, we presented the band structure and spin texture for the universal class of Halide perovskites.
+In conclusion, with an elegant minimal basis set based downfolded model Hamiltonian, taking into account the hopping interactions, atomistic and polarization field spin-orbit coupling, we presented the band structure and spin texture for the universal class of HP.
 The downfolding is carried out using quasi degenerate perturbation theory.
-We demonstrate that the spin texture is ultra sensitive to determine the polarized field direction and independent of the field magnitude unlike the case of band structure where the magnitude plays the pivotal role.
+We demonstrate that the spin texture is ultra sensitive to determine the polarization field direction and independent of the field magnitude unlike the case of band structure where the magnitude plays the pivotal role.
 Hence, the spin texture captures very well the essence of polarization effect on the the normal and topological insulating phase to serve as a finger print.
 The band inversion in the topological phase gives rise to unique hybrid spin texture where the presence of the $p$ characters in the valence band and the presence of $s$ character in the conduction band in the vicinity of TRIM R alters the spin texture observed in the NI Phase.
 Resembling the persistent spin texture, our calculations yield spin texture binaries where linear spins in one domain in the momentum space flips opposite after crossing a sharp boundary.
+The present studies also demonstrate the underlying mechanism and viability of a polarization field driven first order NI to TI quantum phase transition.
+Furthermore, polarization and pressure controlled distinct bulk and surface topological states such as Dirac semi-metallic closed and open contours and points are found to be tunable in this family.
+Existence of ferroelectric domains, crucial for achieving giant photovoltaic effect and high carrier lifetimes, in HP is a matter of debate \cite{RakitaPNAS,ferroelectric1,ferroelectric2,ferroelectric3,ferroelectric4,ferroelectric5,ferroelectric6,ferroelectric7,StrelcoveSA} and a widely pursued current research interest.